-The 2008 Senior Bonds have been assigned a rating of Baa3 by Moody's Investors Service, Inc., BBB- by S&P and BBB- by Fitch Ratings Ltd. The ratings reflect only the respective opinions of such rating agencies.
+The 2008 Senior Bonds have been assigned a rating of Baa3 by Moody's, BBB- by S&P and BBB- by Fitch.
+The Insured Bonds have been assigned a rating of Aaa by Moody's, AAA by S&P and AAA by Fitch, based on the Policy issued by Assured Guaranty (see Bond Insurance).
+The ratings reflect only the respective opinions of such rating agencies.
 Any explanation of the significance of ratings must be obtained from the respective rating agency.
 There is no assurance that the ratings will continue for any given period of time or will not be revised downward or withdrawn entirely by any of such rating agencies.
 Any downward revision or withdrawal of the ratings could have an adverse effect on the market prices of the 2008 Senior Bonds.